uvaai/pdp/_schedules/2 Spring 2024/index.md

 for each module, which indicates what elements should be completed each day.

-If you're finding it hard to keep on track with the daily schedule, you can contact the staff at <minorai@mprog.nl>.
+If you're finding it hard to keep on track with the daily schedule, you can contact the staff at <ai@proglab.nl>.
 We can discuss possible approaches or even offer extra help or resources, if needed.
 In general, it is a good idea to already contact us if are more than 1 day behind on the schedule, so we can look at possible solutions early.
 One of the possible solution would be to